alcho01/cart263/Exercises/Exercise2/readme.md

 I wanted to familiarize myself with these new libraries and do something completely different from the activity.
 There is a lot more that could be added like deducting points or adding sound, but I am pleased with how this turned out.

+*Note
+Sometimes it is required for the user to say the answer multiple times even if it is correct.
+It usually is able to decrypt what the user says but in the case that it doesn't, just say it again.
+You can also use the web console to see what he comprehends.

 Here are the answers

 IN THE KITCHEN